Madscientiste/OpenClassrooms_P12/README.md

 ## Running the Database

-Since i'm using `Docker` with `docker-compose`, i can just do this:
+Since we are using `Docker` with `docker-compose`, we can just do this:

 ```
 docker-compose up -d